MohammedRashad/FPGA-Speech-Recognition/README.md

 # Theory

 Speech recognition systems can be classified into several models by describing the types of utterances to be recognized.
 These classes shall take into consideration the ability to determine the instance when the speaker starts and finishes the utterance.
-In our project we aimed to implement Isolated Word Recognition System which usually used a hamming window over the word being spoken. <br/>
+In this project I aimed to implement Isolated Word Recognition System which usually used a hamming window over the word being spoken. <br/>

 The Speech Recognition Engines are broadly classified into 2 types, namely Pattern Recognition and Acoustic Phonetic systems.
 While the former use the known/trained patterns to determine a match, the latter uses attributes of the human body to compare speech features (phonetics such as vowel sounds).
 The pattern recognition systems combine with current computing techniques and tend to have higher accuracy.
  <br/>